Logo for Van der Ley Visual Communications

 I started my career at a public relations bureau, but moved fairly quickly into marketing and events roles for charities working with environmental issues and mental health services.

 My roles evolved to focus more on storytelling for internal communications and fundraising support.
-This included writing and producing annual reports, brochures, promotional videos and newsletters.
+This included writing and producing the Inspire Foundation’s annual reports, brochures, promotional videos and newsletters.

-After taking time off to travel South America and Europe I ended up in Skåne, in southern Sweden.
+I wanted to see more of the world so I took time off to travel South America and Europe.
+After a brief stay in London, where I worked for the BBC.
+I ended up in Skåne, in southern Sweden.
 I had always wanted to experience life in another country, and circumstances conspired to keep me here.

-Although I quickly learnt to speak Swedish, I realised that I needed a communications skill that wasn’t dependent on a perfect mastery of language.
+I learnt to speak Swedish relatively quickly (I love languages!) but I realised that I needed a communications skill that wasn’t dependent on a perfect mastery of language.

 Visual communications was the answer!